ublue-os/bazzite/README.md

 - Automatic updates for the [Firefox GNOME theme](https://github.com/rafaelmardojai/firefox-gnome-theme) and [Thunderbird GNOME theme](https://github.com/rafaelmardojai/thunderbird-gnome-theme). <sup><sub>(If installed)</sub></sup>

 > [!IMPORTANT]
-> **ISOs can be downloaded from our releases page [here](https://github.com/ublue-os/bazzite/releases), and a helpful install guide can be found [here](https://universal-blue.discourse.group/docs?topic=30).** If you experience any issues with installing Bazzite, then check out our [troubleshoot guide](https://universal-blue.discourse.group/docs?topic=34).
+> **ISOs can be downloaded from our [releases page](https://github.com/ublue-os/bazzite/releases), and a helpful install guide can be found [here](https://universal-blue.discourse.group/docs?topic=30).**

-To rebase an existing ostree system to the **desktop** release:
+Rebase from an existing upstream Fedora Atomic to this image:

 ```bash
 rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/bazzite-gnome:stable